 - From your vertical vantage point, you can observe, admire and critique the swim strokes of the nearby lap swimmers.
 Maybe you'll learn something.
 And sometimes, you will realize your stroke is not so bad!

 - There are no rocks, stumps, curbs or other obstacles in the pool.
 You can even try running with your eyes closed.
 (Note: Resist the urge to fall asleep.)

 - One rarely encounters rattlesnakes while pool running.
 Or any kind of creature commonly seen while we practice open-water swimming on Lake Grapevine.
 And it's not 60 degrees!

 - If you hop in immediately following a bike session, you get to call it a "P-run."

 - If you can mentally endure two hours of water running, your next Ironman marathon will feel short.
-I highly encourage a swim man iPod.
+I highly encourage a waterproof MP3 player.
 I could never even train for the Ironman swim without it.

 - And of course, the most important reason pool running doesn't suck: Dr Crane won't completely bust you when she passes you on the trail when you are still supposed to be in the walking cast!

 Bottom line, pool running really doesn't suck if you have the right attitude and tunes!
 Embrace the change and come out of the "rest period" that much stronger so you won't be carried off by the ambulance at the next event!